 To apply for financial aid through the University, graduate students must complete the Free Application for Federal Student Aid (FAFSA).
 We encourage applicants to complete the FAFSA as early as possible to increase chances of receiving funding.
 For FAFSA-related questions, please contact Student Financial Services.
 Note: As a graduate student, you apply for financial aid on your own without parental support.

 Graduate Intern Positions

-Many students apply to work as Graduate Interns at McIntire.
+Many students apply to work as graduate interns at McIntire.
 Applications are submitted the summer before you start graduate school and positions are paid on average $13 an hour.
-Opportunities include working with a professor (research, tutoring or assisting with a class), working for a specific McIntire office (Graduate Marketing & Admissions, Student Services & Academic Operations Office, or Commerce Career Services), or serving as a social media intern.
+Opportunities include working with a professor (research, tutoring, or assisting with a class) or working for a specific McIntire office (Graduate Marketing & Admissions, Student Services & Academic Operations Office, or Commerce Career Services).

 Tuition Payment Plan

-For a fee of $35 per semester, the University of Virginia offers an interest-free installment payment plan through QuikPay@UVA.
+The University of Virginia offers an optional interest-free semester based payment plan.
+More information can be found at Student Financial Services Semester Payment Plan.
 Any excess credits are not refunded until the end of each semester.

 Private Loan Programs

 Many private lending institutions offer credit-based loan programs to independent students with non-adverse credit history and /or with a credit-worthy cosigner.
 Students should carefully consider the terms, interest rates, and loan and origination fees of all such possible loans before making a selection.